isabelgm/paris-healthy-eating-guide-js/README.md

 ![Paris Healthy Eating Guide Screenshot](images/app-screenshot.png?raw=true "Paris Healthy Eating Guide")

-## How to use it
+## How to open the app locally
- On first entering the site you will see all the healthy restaurants appear on the map.
-You can filter by restaurant name and the map will update accordingly.
-Try them out and enjoy! :)
+1. Download/clone the repository to your computer.
+2. Open index.html in your favorite browser.
+3. That's it! :)

 ## Resources used for this project
 1. Google Maps API